wmfs/dependency-search/README.md

 It searches a directory (and any descendant directories) for package.json files, and then examines the dependencies/devDependencies sections for target packages.

+The target packages are specified in a text file containing one or more lines, each consisting of a package name, followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').

 ## Usage

 You can execute the tool using the following command...

 ```
-npm run start -- [path-and-filename-of-dependencies-file] [search-directory]
+npm run start -- [path-and-filename-of-packages-file] [search-directory]
 ```

- - [path-and-filename-of-dependencies-file] is the path/filename of a file containing a list of dependencies you want to search for.
-This file should consist of one or more lines, each consisting of a package name, followed by an '@', followed by the version you're looking for.
+ - [path-and-filename-of-packages-file] is the path/filename of the file containing a list of the packages you want to search for.

  - [search-directory] is the path to a directory containing the projects you wish to search.